cfengine/documentation/reference/promise-types/files.markdown

 **File editing in CFEngine 3**

-CFEngine 2 assumed that all files were line-edited, because it was based on Unix traditions.
-Since then many new file formats have emerged, including XML.
-CFEngine 3 opens up the possibility for multiple models of file editing.
-Line based editing still exists, but is now more powerful and has been simplified compared with previous versions.

-File editing is not just a single kind of promise but a whole range of
+File editing is not just a single kind of promise but a whole range of 'promises within files'.
-\`promises within files'.
 It is therefore not merely a body to a single kind of promise, but a bundle of sub-promises.
 After all, inside each file are new objects that can make promises, quite separate from files' external attributes.